-Designing a bathroom from scratch may sound more daunting than a bathroom refurb, but when you are trying to reimagine an existing layout, or navigate the quirks of the current pipework, you might at times feel tempted to knock it all down and start again.
+Bathroom renovation tips are oh so handy when you're designing a bathroom from scratch, a job that can be so much more daunting than a quick bathroom makeover.
+When you are trying to reimagine an existing layout, or navigate the quirks of the current pipework, you might at times feel tempted to knock it all down and start again.

 Fear not, we have pulled together the best expert tips for renovating a bathroom, to make sure your remodel is a success.